Annual School Notice

 above marketing, sales, or other distribution purposes; and

-3. Instructional material used as part of the educational curriculum.
+3. Instructional material, except academic tests and academic assessments, used as part of the educational curriculum.

 These rights transfer from the parents to a student who is 18 years old or an emancipated minor under State law.